 A. No. At this time, the scholarship program supports approximately 300 scholarships per year.
 Less than 1/3 of the applicants received a scholarship.
 Build Dakota has partnered with the Department of Labor and Regulation to connect applicants to additional funding and employment resources.
 This information can be found on our website and will also be included in the notification email scholarship applicants receive.
 We also recommend you contact your technical institute for additional funding options and industry partnership opportunities.

 Q. Is there an initial GPA that I must have to qualify for this scholarship?

 A. There is not a minimum GPA that applicants must have, but GPA is considered in the selection process.
 Work experience and career preparation courses are important, too.
 The scholarship application has optional forms to allow applicants to demonstrate capabilities in addition to GPA.

 Q. Can I apply at more than one technical institute?

 A. You may apply for a program at more than one technical institute, however, you may apply for a Build Dakota Scholarship only in the eligible programs in which you have been accepted.
-The online scholarship application requires you to indicate the technical school where you have been accepted and the program you intend to complete.
-It is recommended that you have this decided prior to applying.

 Q. Can I apply for Build Dakota before I apply for admission to a technical institute?